9 Characteristics You Should Look for in an Expert Witness

 two people working on a laptop

 In any area of the law, the quality of expert witnesses can range from excellent to very poor.
 Moreover, attorneys can spend thousands of dollars for an expert opinion that they need to prove their case.
-But while obvious qualifications such as an expert’s education, skills, and work experience are reliable, objective indicators of an expert’s suitability for a case, there are a number of intangible, personal qualities that are equally important to consider.
+But while obvious qualifications such as an expert’s education, skills, and work experience are reliable, objective indicators of an expert’s suitability for a case, there are a number of intangible, personal qualities that are equally important to consider when assessing the qualifications of an expert witness.
 This is why many attorneys look for the following list of traits in expert witnesses to make sure that they have an expert whose opinion will be believed by the judge or jury.
+Understanding what makes a good expert witness and recognizing the characteristics of a good witness is essential for selecting the right individual for a case.

 Expert witnesses need to have scientific or specialized knowledge that is the basis for their opinion.
 Many times, an expert will say that they base their opinion on their years of experience.
 However, if you are dealing with a scientific or medical opinion a Daubert objection could potentially be raised if they have no peer reviews or research journals to use to support their opinion.
-In hiring the expert witness, you should ask what type of research that they looked at or relied upon in forming their opinion or if their methods are also used by other members of their specialty.
+What makes a good witness in court is not only their expertise but also their ability to present their opinion in a rigorous, methodical way that adheres to established scientific principles.
+Rigor in methodology and adherence to scientific principles are crucial characteristics of a witness.

 An expert opinion is delivered primarily in three stages.
 First, you have the time where the expert prepares a report, documenting their findings, and the methodology they used to obtain them.
 Second, there is the deposition where the expert testifies regarding their opinion and is cross-examined by opposing counsel.
 Third, you have when the expert is testifying in front of a judge or jury.
 Many expert witnesses testify in multiple cases and they may not remember everything they say in their reports or in their depositions.
 This can cause inconsistencies which can be pointed out by the opposing party in order to diminish the opinion of your expert.
 This is why it is important that your expert is consistent through the entire process of preparing of the report, the deposition, and testifying at trial.

 Consistency also matters from case to case.
 Let’s say an expert gives an opinion on the causes of heart disease in one case where he says that smoking does not cause heart disease.
 Then, let’s say he gives a second opinion where he says that smoking can cause heart disease.
-Let us further assume that we are in a county where the law firms talk to each other and exchange transcripts of depositions between cases.
+Let us further assume that we are in a county where law firms talk to each other and exchange transcripts of depositions between cases.
 This opens to the possibility of your expert witness’s opinion being impeached by an inconsistent opinion in a prior case.
+Understanding how to find an expert witness who is consistent and trustworthy across cases is critical to avoid this type of situation.

 Expert witnesses need to convince others that their opinions can be relied upon.
 Trustworthiness begins with appearance.
 Expert witnesses should be properly and professionally dressed for their appearance in court or at a deposition.
 Expert witnesses should speak with confidence and should be attentive when rendering their opinion.
 Trustworthiness also means that they are not willing to ignore facts that are unfavorable to the side that hired them.
 Reputation matters when we are speaking about trustworthiness and experts should avoid rending ill-formed opinions that could damage their credibility.